stars-and-signs/stars-and-signs/docs/core_rules/06-counters.md

 Used to measure the protagonists’ proximity to a major failure that isn’t tied to personal harm.
 When a Defeat Counter fills, something crucial is lost.
 Examples:

 * Fire consuming a protagonist’s home
-* An artifact being corrupted beyond repair
+* A critical artifact being corrupted beyond repair
-* Cultists summoning a world-ending demon
+* Cultists summoning a world-ending cosmic horror

 ### **Resource**